Find Affordable College Courses

 Mount Pleasant, MI

-Central Michigan University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
-Central Michigan is a fairly large public school located in the distant town of Mount Pleasant.
+With a ranking of #6, Central Michigan University did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
+Central Michigan is a fairly large public school located in the town of Mount Pleasant.

-The average tuition and fees for an in-state undergraduate at Central Michigan are $13,094 a year.
+In-state tuition fees for undergraduate students at Central Michigan are $13,094 per year.

 #7